Snowflake-Labs/terraform-aws-cyberchef/README.md

-# terraform-aws-cyberchef
-Terraform to setup CyperChef in AWS
+Terraform code for settting up AWS infrastracture, which include iam, alb, dns, ecs and various network resources, to host CyberChef applicing running in a Docker container.